-nator are offered to institutional investors in accordance with article 174 (2) of the Law of 2010.
+Shares of share classes with the "Z" denominator are offered to institutional investors in accordance with article 174 (2) of the Law of 2010.
 The shares are only offered to investors that have entered into a separate agreement with the Management Company.

 The share class is charged a pro-rata share on the costs for the Management Company, the Depositary, the administrator as well as other expenses that are further described in Clause 13.
 Costs and services received, b).
 Portfolio management fees are charged directly by the Management Company to the investor under the aforementioned separate agreement.
 Shares are not transferable without the Management Company's prior approval.